anton-k/reader-pattern-servant-app/README.md

 ##### Coding through the uncertainty

-In many web-applications domains are very flexible and features are incoherent at best and come to life and death as fast as the market wants them.
+In web-applications domains are very flexible and features are incoherent at best and come to life and death as fast as the market wants them.
 And nothing can be done about that.
 Our domain is ocean wave and it's hard to build castles on top of it.

 But we are Haskellers.
 We are mathy people.
 We like beatiful solid Math interfaces.

 Forget it.
 This approach can lead to disaster in the web-application domain.
-The interfaces starting good and cool quickly become incoherent and bloated.
+The interfaces starting solid and cool quickly become incoherent and bloated.

 So instead of building rock solid, beautiful interfaces I propose to build local small interfaces that are easy to introduce and throw away if they are not needed.